Who Owns NVIDIA Corp? Top Shareholders & Ownership Structure 2025

 2. Mark Stevens

 Former board member and an important early investor, Mark Stevens, was a partner at Sequoia Capital.
-With his experience in venture capital, he was able to help guide Nvidia with strategies in the early stages of the company.
-He is no longer a board member but still holds 4.1 million shares, which is 0.16% of the total stock and $553 million.
+He is no longer a board member but still holds 4.1 million shares, which is 0.16% of the total stock worth around ~$553 million.

 3. Tench Coxe

-Tench Coxe is another former board member and early investor.
-Up until recently, he was the Managing Director of the venture capital investment firm Sutter Hill Ventures and joined the Nvidia board in 1993.
-Coxe holds about 3.8 million Nvidia shares, 0.15% of the total stock and $512 billion.
+Tench Coxe joined the Nvidia board in 1993.
+Previously, he was the Managing Director of the venture capital investment firm Sutter Hill Ventures.
+Coxe holds about 3.8 million Nvidia shares, 0.15% of the total stock worth around ~$512 million.

 4. Harvey Jones